tedxteddy/tedxteddy/README.md

 - 👀 I’m interested in gaming, art 2d 3d, ui/ux and much more
 - 🌱 I’m currently learning animation web designing ( ui/ux )
 - 💞️ I’m looking to collaborate on working on a website
-- 📫 How to reach me @tedxteddy on Ig  Youtube and Twitter(Tedx19)
+- 📫 How to reach me @tedxteddy on Ig

 this is my website designbytedx.carrd.co